Security is what we do.

 Approved Encryption Algorithm.
 DOQEX uses the FIPS 140-2 approved encryption algorithm, Advanced Encryption Standard (AES).

-CBC mode.
+GCM mode.
 AES is implemented in Galois Counter Mode (GCM), which requires the use of an Initialisation Vector (IV) which is generated using a cryptographically secure method (see section 4.7.1 of FIPS 140-2).

 FIPS Test Results.
 A significant sample from DOQEX’s IV generation mechanism is taken.
 Note: a test generation suite using real data is available as part of the DOQEX tools which are included with every node.
 Testing prodcues the FIPS-compliant results shown opposite.